Article 1: Booking and Payment

 Clause 2.3: Permit Cancellation

-Please note that all payments made toward Gorilla and Chimpanzee trekking permits are non-refundable.
-These permits are issued by Uganda wildlife authority (UWA) and are subject to strict regulations.
-Once confirmed and secured on behalf of a guest, they cannot be canceled or refunded.
+All payments made toward gorilla and chimpanzee trekking permits are strictly non-refundable.
+These permits are issued by UWA /RDB and cannot be canceled or refunded once confirmed.

 Clause 2.4: Trip Cancellation Notice